Communication with Employers

 If you are nervous speaking on the phone to an employer, it is always helpful to have a phone script ready in advance.
 Have your calendar ready, and a pen and paper for any notes.

 Carefully read the interview instructions before you call.
 Ensure you know exactly who you are asking for and what the job entails.
 Research the company briefly online.
 Have an idea of where they are located and how you are going to get to the interview.

-Keep in mind that many employers have multiple jobs in the system, so you want to be precise about the job title.
+Keep in mind that many employers or recruiters may be managing multiple job openings, so you want to be precise about the job title you're inquiring about.
 Also, have your resume handy.
 You may be asked a couple of basic questions, so be prepared to speak briefly about your experience.